Semester Projects

 Students interested in a project with the group are kindly requested to send their transcript of records, along with a CV highlighting any relevant experience in cryptography, and either a preferred topic from the proposals below or a description of their interests within cryptography, to the contact noted under Student Projects.

-Last updated: 03.07.2025
+Last updated: 17.09.2025

 This student project's aim is to contribute to an ongoing, larger project focused on developing a secure mesh messaging application for the International Committee of the Red Cross [1].
 We want to build an application that enables field workers to communicate via smartphones in areas lacking internet or phone connectivity, without requiring additional hardware.
 We have already developed a prototype mobile application that implements the networking layer, including routing and delay-tolerant networking, using peer-to-peer WiFi connections on both major mobile platforms.
+Student projects already scheduled to run in the next phase will build upon this foundation by integrating security mechanisms and improving the networking parts.

 References